hafid-nda/mqtt-socket.io-bridge/README.md

-Simple app to provide socket.io to receive data from MQTT
+Simple app to provide socket.io interface to receive data from MQTT